Florida Assault Attorneys

 - Dating violence

-Help Is Available to Deal With Assault & Battery Charges in Florida
+Our Florida Assualt Attorneys Are Available to Deal With Assault & Battery Charges

 Common defenses to assault and battery charges include self-defense, defense of others, defense of property, and lack of intent, as well as police procedural errors such as unlawful arrest or coerced confessions.
 Start by talking to a knowledgeable and experienced criminal defense attorney who can look at the facts of the case and advise you of your options.
 At Meldon Law, we’ll put our years of experience as both prosecutors and defense attorneys to work for you and help you get the best result when you are facing criminal charges.
 If you’ve been charged with assault or battery in Florida, call Meldon Law to review your case with a team of skilled and dedicated Florida criminal defense attorneys.